mspencedm/Software-Dev-DnD/Sessions/Session 5/Session5Notes.md

 If it is a full moon Winny will turn into a werewolf that night.

 If Winny bites anyone they will have to make a constitution saving throw.
+DC 5

 ### Mark of Morthos